LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Research topics**
 - Sex differences in the kidney
-- Mathematical modeling of kidney physiology
+- Mathematical modeling of renal physiology
 - Network and dynamical modeling of transcriptome during cell fate transition
 - Comparative studies of mammalian physiology